Destinations Italy Sardinia

 Barumini · 40 min north of Cagliari

-The most complete Nuragic complex on the island — a UNESCO-listed Bronze-Age stone fortress built around 1500 BC, with a central 62m defensive tower, four subsidiary towers, and a village of circular dwellings outside the walls.
-Earlier than the Iron Age.
+The most complete Nuragic complex on the island — a Bronze-Age stone fortress with a central defensive tower, subsidiary towers and a village of circular dwellings outside the walls.
+UNESCO World Heritage since 1997.
 Earlier than Rome.
 Sardinia's defining cultural site, and the one to do if you only do one.
-Guided tours only; book in advance in summer.
+Guided visit included with admission; book in advance in summer.

 02Open daily